SymfonyCasts/solid/sfcasts/comparison-build-tests.md

 That's it!
 There's also a function called `diff()`.
-If you said `diff(metrics.sql.queries.count) < 2` it means that the *difference* between the number of SQL queries on the new profile versus the old profile should be less than 2.
+If you said `diff(metrics.sql.queries.count) < 2` it means that the *difference* between the number of SQL queries on the new profile minus the old profile should be less than 2.

 Let's see what this looks like!
 Find your terminal and commit these changes: